CRUISE WITH US

 THUNDERBIRD SHOW PARK MAP

-Thunderbird Show Park is 72 acres of beautiful farm land with pristine mountain views.
+Thunderbird Show Park is situated on over 100 acres of pristine farm land with sweeping mountain views.
 Easily find parking, rings, amenities, food, shopping and stabling and more with one of our easy to use map(s).

 For first-time tbird visitors and horse show veterans, alike, British Columbia never fails to make an impression.
 Just miles from the show grounds, another world awaits: a landscape filled with towering, snowcapped mountains, vast tracks of pristine wilderness, and glittering lakes and waterways—not to mention the diverse, cultural metropolis of Vancouver.

 Located less than an hour’s drive from Vancouver and just over 100 miles from Whistler, Langley makes the perfect base for exploring the province’s bounty of outdoor offerings, as well as its museums, historic sites, chic restaurants, and more.
 Here, our top-10 list of local must-sees for every type of traveler.

 Even if your time is short, you can’t miss a trip to this kid-friendly, 1800s Hudson Bay Company trading post, known as the “birthplace of British Columbia. ” Just 10 minutes from tbird, visitors can step back in time alongside costumed storytellers demoing everything from blacksmithing and barrel making to that time-honored, frontier tradition of gold panning.